alabbahs/medieval_mania/README.md

 Given your score out of all three wars, you will be given a medal of honour or shame named with an appropriate historical counterpart.

-3-0 THE KHANS TRIUMPH
+3-0 THE KHANS TRIUMPH.

-2-1 Sun Tzu's Success
+2-1 Sun Tzu's Success.

-1-2 Hannibal's Retreat
+1-2 Hannibal's Retreat.

-0-3 Napoleons Waterloo
+0-3 Napoleons Waterloo.

 The game will then execute the program when finished and you will have to rerun the python program to play again.